Geoinformatics-Lab/pyGIS/environments/mac/README.txt

 Open Terminal (Cmd+Space, type "Terminal", press Enter)

-Navigate to where you downloaded the file ( example: Downloads folder):
+Navigate to where you downloaded the file or look for pc defaults downloads folder ( Example: Downloads folder):

 cd ~/Downloads